Distill-then-Replace: Efficient Task-Specific Hybrid Attention Model Construction: Methodology

 \subsection{Blockwise Local Distillation to Linear Attention Counterparts}

 In this stage, our objective is to derive a linear attention mechanism that can effectively approximate the behavior of each softmax-based full-attention block in the original transformer architecture.
 Inspired by the methodology introduced in \cite{bercovich2024puzzle}, we train each linear counterpart independently, such that it accurately reproduces the output of its corresponding full-attention module when linear modules are provided with the same hidden state input as the parent block.
-As illustrated in Fig.~\ref{fig1}, the block-wise local distillation objective $\mathcal{L}$ is concisely expressed as